MahmoudHegazi/your_library_api/README.md

 * The Your Library is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes.
 * you can use our API to Create new Books to your Library, control and organize your library by update or delete books or add new books.
-* you can search books or get full pagination list of the books in your library we created this API using Python.
+* you can search books or get full pagination list of the books in your library we created this API using Python Flask.

 # Getting Started: